 If you have cancellation coverage in a policy you purchased before North Africa erupted in flames, you might be able to get reimbursed for those lost deposit monies.
 Again it depends on your policy, level of cover and when you took it out.
 You SO need to call your insurance company about this.

 OK, now the hard question; is it safe to go to Tunisia?

-I'll need some more space for this, so look for the next answer. over 5 years ago
+I'll need some more space for this, so look for the next answer. almost 6 years ago

 Cinzia, is it "safe" to go to Tunisia?
 They've just had (are having) a revolution, but it is relatively calm at the moment.

 The whole North Africa democracy movement started in Tunisia late last year.
 After deadly, violent protests the president fled to Saudi Arabia, and an interim government promising reform is in place.

 According to your state department, public order has been generally restored, especially in the coastal tourist zone from Tunis to Sousse (including Djerba), but it remains unwise to travel to the central, southern and western regions.

 Adding to the uncertainty, as of today there are 40,000+ Libyans on the Tunisian border trying to get away from the bloodshed of the revolution there.

 if it stays as it is at the moment you should be okay if you take some precautions.... stay right away from demonstrations - they have a habit of turning ugly.
 And stay in the northern tourist zone.

 You'll most likely have a great time, and come away without a scratch and wondering why you were so worried.
 Is it "dangerous", no. But neither is it guaranteed "safe".